Skip to content

 Updated

-Trading perps on a DEX gives you self-custody, open access, and transparency that centralized platforms cannot match.
+Trading perps on a DEX can reduce centralized custody risk and make settlement data easier to inspect.
 Instead of creating an account and handing your funds to a company, you connect a crypto wallet, add margin into audited smart contracts, and trade directly against the protocol's liquidity.
 This step-by-step guide walks you through the entire process of setting up a wallet, adding funds, placing your first trade, and managing trades on the leading on-chain perp platforms in 2026.
 Whether you choose Hyperliquid, dYdX, GMX, or Jupiter Perps, the basics are the same.
 If perps themselves are new to you, start with our explainer on what perpetual futures are.

 Key takeaways